-Nazaré has become world-famous for the giant waves that hit the coast every winter from October to February attracting surfers and spectators from all over the world.
+Nazaré town in Portugal has become world-famous for the giant waves that hit its coast every winter from October to February and attract lots of surfers and spectators from all over the world.
 But there is so much more to this little fishermen’s town in Central Portugal!

 We made just a short stop in Nazaré during our 10-day road trip in Portugal and quickly fell in love with this fascinating seaside town where the time seems to have stood still.
 Or at least that’s the feeling that you get if you come here off-season.
-I hear that Nazaré is extremely popular among beach goers in summer and during weekends.
+I hear that Nazaré is extremely popular among beachgoers in summer and during weekends.
 Some publications even call it ‘overwhelmed by tourism’.

-Nazare beach – Praia de Nazaré
+Nazare Beach – Praia de Nazaré

 We parked the car at one of the little streets leading towards the sea thinking that we’d probably be back in no time as the village didn’t look like a tourist highlight at first sight.
 We ended up spending the whole afternoon in Nazare and it was dark by the time we returned.
-It turns out Nazare has a lot more to offer than it looks at first sight, but of course the beach is not to be missed.
+It turns out Nazare has a lot more to offer than it looks at first sight, but of course, the beach is not to be missed.

 Nazare beach itself is really scenic and big and I can easily see why it’s so popular with the locals and tourists alike.
 If you are visiting Nazaré in summer, definitely plan to spend some time here, with or without kids.